Christian Lamb: Early life and education

-Christian Oldham was born in 1920.
+Christian Mary Wolseley Oldham was born in Edinburgh Scotland on 19 July 1920.
 Her father was Rear-Admiral Ronald Wolseley Oldham OBE, a veteran of the First World War.
 At the age of 18, she left school and went to France to live with a family and improve her French ahead of entering university.
 In 1939, she received a telegram from her father that war was imminent and to return home to London at once.
 Upon returning to the UK, she enrolled in first-aid classes, intending to become a nurse in the Voluntary Aid Detachment (VAD).

 Military career

 Oldham joined the Wrens, the Women's Royal Navy Service, after an interview at their headquarters next to Admiralty Arch in Trafalgar Square.
 In January 1940, she started basic training at the HMS Pembroke training facility at Campden Hill Road, Kensington.

-She then apprenticed at HMS President, the headquarters of the WRNS, doing clerical work.
+Oldham then apprenticed at HMS President, the headquarters of the WRNS, doing clerical work.
 At the start of the Blitz, she and her colleagues were sent home before dark to their billets in North London.
 After a year at Wrens HQ, she was promoted to Leading Wren, and led a unit of twelve Wrens at the degaussing range at Coalhouse Fort, East Tilbury, where they made ships less magnetic to avoid mines.

-One year later, she went before the Officer Selection Board, and was selected to attend the Officer Training Course at Greenwich.
+One year later, Oldham went before the Officer Selection Board, and was selected to attend the Officer Training Course at Greenwich.
 In February 1942, she was sent to Plymouth where she was the plotting officer of one of four watches, responsible for receiving information from coastal radar stations.
 After a year, she was assigned to plotting operations in Belfast, near where ships gathered to convoy across the Atlantic Ocean.

 By early 1944, she was known as Christian Lamb after her marriage and was assigned to Combined Operations HQ at Richmond Terrace, Whitehall, under the command of Rear Admiral H. E. Horan.

 Lamb helped to plan the Normandy landings from Winston Churchill's secret war rooms in London.
 She heard the news about the D-Day landings on the radio on 6 June 1944.
 She left military service in 1945.
 Although she did not discuss her role in the war for roughly 50 years, Lamb has detailed her experience in her memoirs, Beyond the Sea, published in 2021.